 If you're looking for a very British bed and breakfast, then check out the Kenwood Inn.
 With room names like the Wellington Room, Olde English Room, Country Victorian Room and British Colonial Room, it'll be just like having to stay over at Mr. Bingley's to tend to your ill sister (minus all the handsome men in period garb being awkward and romantic).

 This linen shop is operated by an actual British native.
 She's from Derby, she's lovely, and the linens from her shop come straight from the motherland.
 You might be wondering "What's so great about linen?
 Why should I care about this?"
 Well, if you're an Anglophile, you probably already know, but for the rest of you, linen was an important product of the Industrial Revolution and England was well-known for their textiles.
 It's why lots of frilly bits and bobs always paint a picture of English decor.
 You'll find plenty of these sorts of things in the Linen Room located in the Lightner Museum courtyard.

 English Humor Included with Tour

 These former English barristers give private tours around St. Augustine.
-Tour attendees are seated in a small open-air golf cart bus that’s equipped to take you through the narrow streets that other tours can’t maneuver.
-All the while, you have Peter and Maureen Gold, London natives, to tell you about the city’s history, including its English history, and answer your questions, all the while sharing their own stories and anecdotes.
-Having done tours for several years, they are well-read on the city’s past and always interested in learning more about it.
+Tour attendees are seated in a small open-air golf cart bus that's equipped to take you through the narrow streets that other tours can't maneuver.
+All the while, you have Peter and Maureen Gold, London natives, tell you about the city's history, including its English history, and answer your questions.
+They also share their own stories and anecdotes.
+Having done tours for several years, they are well-read on the city's past and always interested in learning more about it.